Rhythm-al-ism: Background and recording

 In an interview with Complex, DJ Quik spoke on the background and recording process of Rhythm-al-ism stating, “With the Rhythm-al-ism album, even though it didn't have a home because Profile Records was going through something and I was fighting them for back royalties and they had me on suspension because they didn't want to pay me.
 I understood, those were some big checks, I wouldn't want to pay DJ Quik either.
 "I think that's when I lost my rough edges, I lost the gangster and became like an R&B pretty boy.
 "The name Rhythm-al-ism alone tells you what I was doing.
 I was mixing up rhythms.
 I was meshing R&B with hip-hop and jazz.
 And a little bit of comedy".

 The cover art and some aspects of the album were inspired by L.A. rock band the Doors, confirmed by Quik himself via Instagram.

 Critical reception

 Rhythm-al-ism received mixed reviews from contemporary music critics.
 AllMusic wrote, "Considering its guest list—packed with enough star power (El DeBarge, Snoop Dogg, Nate Dogg, Peter Gunz, Hi-C, AMG, and 2nd II None) to fill a 'Wrestlemania' card—Rhythm-al-ism promises more than it actually delivers."

+Soren Baker of the Los Angeles Times felt that DJ Quik delivered "his richest music to date", saying the vibrant production makes the "explicit sexual romps" more friendly and wholesome than other rap acts' "menacing and evil" tales, concluding that "the music is so enjoyable, it's easy to overlook the collection's clever wordplay."
+Pedro 'DJ Complejo' Hernandez of RapReviews said the record "exhibits all the characteristics that make Quik the underground star he is.
+It's a recommended addition to anybody's collection and a testament to the fact that though outshined by its East Coast counterparts at times, the West Coast keeps partying as strong as ever."